-HOUSING & ENVIRONMENT: Eclectus need a clean, warm, mentally stimulating environment.
-The cage should be at least $36^{\circ} \times 24^{\circ} \times 48$."
-The spacing between the bars of the cage should be no wider than 3⁄4 of an inch.
-Select a large powder-coated or stainless steel parrot cage, free of rust and chips.
+HOUSING & ENVIRONMENT: Pionus need a clean, warm, mentally stimulating environment.
+The cage should be at least 24" x 24" x 32."
+The spacing between the bars of the cage should be no wider than $\frac{3}{4}$ of an inch, but can go as wide as $\frac{1}{2}$ " for a larger pionus.
 The cage should be placed in a family- centered room where the bird will feel like a part of the "flock"; however, the back of the cage should be positioned against a wall to provide security.
 Avoid drafty areas and any placement that will get too much direct sun for any portion of the day.
 If your bird spends time out of its cage, make sure that any ceiling fans are off.
 Do not place your bird's cage in the kitchen, as cooking fumes and even a small amount of smoke can be fatal.
 Average room temperature will be fine for your bird, not to exceed 80 degrees.
 Be careful of drafts from air conditioning, especially when bathing and misting.